plagg, a RSS aggregator

 Example: savepath=”/home/myself/www/news/uf” saveurl=”/news/uf”

-If necessary, you can define the referrer attribute which will be passed in
+If necessary, you can define the referrer

 the HTTP request.
-The default referrer is either the link attribute, or, if
+The default referrer is either the link

 empty, the item link itself.